skitazaki/aws-cfn-templates/README.md

 `aws-cfn-ec2-simple.json` is a template for simple command line work.
 Instance is created in public subnet in VPC network.

-EC2 instance will include:
+EC2 instance includes:

 * Python 3.6 (`pipenv` and `ansible`)
-* Git
-* Docker, Docker Compose
+* Go
-* tmux, zsh, direnv
+* Git, tmux, zsh, jq
-* jq
+* Docker

 Usage: